Pronoy999/PizzaAPI/README.md

    WITHOUT WARRANTIES OR CONDITIONS OF ANY KIND, either express or implied.
    See the License for the specific language governing permissions and limitations under the License.
+### Other Libraries:
+This application use SQL to store the data.
+- Used [mailgun](https://www.mailgun.com) as mail agent using free account.
+- Used [strip](https://www.strip.com) as payment gateway with dummy tokens.

 ## To create a new User:
 POST /users/data
 Request Body: {"emai":"","password": "", "name":"","address":""}